vikasrohra/Digital-Marketing-Homepage/README.md

 <br />

 ## About this project
- - This project is basically a landing page for law firm developed with HTML and CSS.
+ - This project is basically a landing page for digital marketing developed with HTML and CSS.
  - It took me around `2 to 2:30 hrs` to complete this project.

 <br />